Fairfield, Iowa: Arts and culture

+A library was established in Fairfield in 1853 and was the first library in the state of Iowa.
+It was first housed in a rented room off the city square.

+Fairfield's library became the first Carnegie Library outside of Pennsylvania or Scotland funded by Andrew Carnegie, who donated $40,000 to build the library.
+The Carnegie building on the corner of Washington and Court streets became the library's home on November 28, 1893.
+Then in May 1996, the library moved to its present location on West Adams Street.
+The library has over 220,000 items and received accreditation from the State Library of Iowa in 2009.

 Fairfield is home to the Fairfield Arts & Convention Center (FACC), a 32000 sqft building that cost $6 million to build.
 The complex consists of a 522-seat proscenium theatre, a business pavilion, meeting rooms, executive conference suite, art gallery, commercial kitchen, offices and outdoor plaza.
 The convention center features 7700 sqft of exhibition space and 5000 sqft of meeting space.
-The facility opened on December 7, 2007, with a theater named the Stephen Sondheim Center for the Performing Arts, after the American composer, Stephen Sondheim.
+The facility opened on December 7, 2007, with a theater named the Stephen Sondheim Center for the Performing Arts, after the American composer Stephen Sondheim.

 As the first theater named after Sondheim, its opening production included seven Broadway actors connected with Sondheim's plays.
 In May 2010, the FACC facility became "essentially" city-owned, following a citywide vote.

 On the first Friday night of every month, Fairfield hosts the 1st Fridays Art Walk, which attracts more than 2,500 visitors and showcases local and national artists in downtown galleries and occasional live, outdoor music.
-In 2005, the city's Friday Art Walk was named Iowa's Tourism Event of the Year.
-In 2006, the city was named one of the "12 Great Places You've Never Heard Of" by Mother Earth News magazine, which cited its notable health spa and high number of restaurants and art galleries.
-It characterized the city as a "sustainable and cosmopolitan town".
-In the same year, the Iowa Department of Cultural Affairs designated Fairfield as one of the Iowa Great Places.

 In 2009, a concert by The Beach Boys and The Nadas was held on the Fairfield Middle School grounds, as a benefit for the FACC and the city's Green Sustainability Plan.
 The concert was sponsored by the David Lynch Foundation.
-This was the 40th, and final performance of The Beach Boys' summer tour of 2009.
+This was the 40th and final performance of The Beach Boys' summer tour of 2009.
 Fairfield was selected by the Iowa Department of Cultural Affairs to be one of six Iowa Great Places to participate in new program to revitalize the cultural arts in 2010.